avl39/ENGR0016-MATLAB/Resources/Term Master LIst.md

         userIn = input("Prompt", "s")

-  Without the `"s"` argument, MATLAB will try to store the user input as a double and that can lead to problems with reading the user's input.
+  Without the `"s"` argument, MATLAB will try to store the user input as a double and that can lead to problems with reading the user's input, especially if that user's input is not a set of numbers.
+Do remember though that if you use the `"s"` argument, you cannot perform operations on the user's input.

 - num2str/str2num